Silk Fabric Care and Sewing FAQ

 Does silk fabric run?

-Woven silk fabric does not run when the term run is defined as a long ladder-like defect in the threads similar to a run in a pair of pantyhose.
+Woven silk fabric does not "run" when the term run is defined as a long ladder-like defect in the threads similar to a run in a pair of pantyhose.

 Knitted silk fabrics such as Jersey will run.
 Silk knit fabric can unravel quickly and uncontrollably, making it easy to damage an entire roll of fabric - let alone a completed garment.
 Because of the issue of running, JB Silks does not carry silk knit fabrics.
 Silk knits also tend to curl excessively when cut, which can be very challenging to work with.